-The Consumer Financial Protection Bureau (CFPB) has suggestions if you want to try to negotiate payment terms with a debt collector.
+The CFPB has suggestions if you want to try to negotiate payment terms with a debt collector.

 Once a medical provider turns your debt over to a collection agency, the CFPB says it’s likely to hurt your credit score.
 And the debt can stay on your credit report for up to seven years.